mdn/content/files/en-us/web/api/wakelock/request/index.md

 - `type` {{optional_inline}}

-  - : Default to be `'screen'`.
-Available values are as follows:
+  - : A screen wake lock type from among the following enumerated types:

     - `'screen'`
-      - : Requests a screen wake lock.
-Prevents devices from dimming or locking the screen.
+      - : Prevents devices from
+        dimming or locking the screen.

 ### Return value